SyGuS-Org/sygus-org.github.io/comp/2016/index.md

 - Conditional Linear Integer Arithmetic track (_CLIA_), and
 - Programming By Examples track (_PBE_).

-See [Specification Language](/language.html) for more details about these tracks.
+Check the [specification language](/language_1.0) for more details on the formulation of the problems for these tracks.

 ### Evaluation